surfacesyntacticud/mSUD_Chinese-Beginner/README.md

 You can browse and query this treebank on the [GREW-Match platform](https://universal.grew.fr/?corpus=mSUD_Chinese-Beginner@latest) as well as its word level equivalent [SUD_Chinese-Beginner](https://universal.grew.fr/?corpus=SUD_Chinese-Beginner@conv)

 ## Structure of the Treebank
-The Treebank is partitioned in 5 parts A1, A2, B1, B2 and C1 that represents different level of difficulty (from easiest to hardest).
+The Treebank is partitioned in 5 parts A1, A2, B1, B2 and C1 that represent different levels of difficulty (from easiest to hardest).

 /!\ At the day of October 12th of 2023, 2350 sentences have been hand annotated.
 But below is the complete distribution of the corpus when it will be finished.